genny-project/alyson-v7/docs/CREATING_LAYOUT_WALKTHROUGH.md

 ***

-### 4. Add a Question Set.
+### 5. Add a User Details Question Set.
 Now we want to display something in the Content Frame.
-Let's send a simple Question Set that can show the User's name.
+Let's send a simple Question Set that can show the User's First Name.

 #### Ask Message
 ```